jsermeno/amby/README.md

 λ> import qualified Amby as Am
 ```

-Here's how you might plot the normal distribution.
+Here's how you might plot the standard normal distribution.

 ```
 λ> import qualified Statistics.Distribution.Normal as Stats